lpmi-13/jq-pilot/README.md

 # JQ Pilot

-Inspired by the `jq` wizardry of csibar and thomas-franklin, I decided I needed a micromaterial to up my jq game, so I made this to generate learning exercises for myself.
+Inspired by the `jq` wizardry of @csibar and @thomas-franklin, I decided I needed a micromaterial to up my jq game, so I made this to generate learning exercises for myself.

 ## Local runs